-Fear of “the diagnosis”
+Fear of “the diagnosis” and needing lots of treatment

 “I’m petrified at what the dentist will find.
 I cannot cope with hearing ‘the diagnosis’.
 I feel so sick at the thought I could cry.”